Skip to content

 External packages#

-Because the playground setup assumes a virgin k8s cluster, we will also install some common applications like fluentd for logging, certmanager for TLS and a git server.
+EDA relies on some open source projects like fluentd for logging, certmanager for certificate management and gogs for Git.
 You may provide these components as part of your own cluster installation, or the EDA install can add them for you.
 It is highly recommended if EDA is the only workload in the cluster to allow EDA to manage the installation of these dependencies.

 make install-external-packages